Shopping cart

 Branch - Select the branch for the rating.
 Any branch on Cuescore can have a rating.

-Application for rating inclusion - You can allow Connected Pro accounts apply for their tournaments (weekly etc.) to be part of the rating.
+Application for rating inclusion - You can allow Connected Pro accounts to apply for their tournaments (weekly etc.) to be part of the rating.
 The tournaments will show up here as Pending and you can allow or deny them to be part of the rating calculation.
 To allow tournaments you would typically set some rules for the organizer, to make sure its up to standard.

 Tournaments tab